Map to Office Location:

 I am certain that each patient has personal and unique concerns.
 This is why I encourage patients – and those close to them – to actively participate in their care.
 We will work with each family to meet their needs and we will clearly explain every aspect of care so that you and your family may make the best healthcare decisions.

-All Obstetrical care is provided at Sentara Leigh Family Maternity Center.
-For your safety, I am pleased to be able to collaborate and rotate call with Doctors Ted Hughes, MaryBeth Dixon, Elizabeth Golpira, Anna Basso, and Kristen Mozier.
+For your safety, I am pleased to be able to collaborate and rotate call with Doctors Ted Hughes, MaryBeth Dixon, Elizabeth Golpira, Anna Basso, and Kristen Mosier.
 These are popular, knowledgeable, and experienced practitioners.
-There are affiliated Nurse-Midwives Nell Dowell, Jennifer Cheney, Lorena Seitz, and Erika Lavin.
+These physicians are all members of Womancare Centers.
+Also, working alongside these physicians are Certified Nurse-Midwives: Nell Dowell, Karen Caroll, Lorena Seitz, Ericka Lavin, and Victoria Buchanan.
+To see pictures of this entire group – click here

-MIDWIVES: As a general rule Dr. Lackore’s Obstetrical patients will be delivered by a Physician.
+ABOUT THE MIDWIVES: As a general rule Dr. Lackore’s Obstetrical patients will be delivered by a Physician.
 However, Certified Nurse-Midwives are masters level specialists in childbirth.
 They generally have lower cesarean rates, do fewer episiotomies, provide more support, and communicate more attentively during labor.
 Certified Nurse-Midwives provide the full range of medications, fetal monitoring as well as epidurals administered by Board Certified Anesthesiologists.
 They are available for check-in, rounding, dismissals and occasionally if a physician cannot arrive in time, a Midwife may step in.
 The Certified Nurse-Midwives are very popular; For any delivery difficulties, the Midwives have immediate Physician backup when needed.
-The Certified Nurse-Midwives provide superb first-line coverage of most uncomplicated births.
+If a birth occurs very rapidly and a Physician is unable to arrive in time, then a midwife may step in to provide emergency care for your childbirth.

 VAGINAL BLEEDING: Many women will have light vaginal spotting during the early months of pregnancy.
 This can be frightening.
 The most common time of spotting or light bleeding is three to four weeks after the start of the last menstrual period.
 This bleeding may or may not be serious.
 Please call the office during the day if you are having light bleeding and we will talk with you to evaluate whether you need to be examined before your next normal appointment.
 If you have ever had an ectopic pregnancy, a pelvic infection, or an IUD, please let us know.